Last Layer Logits to Logic: Empowering LLMs with Logic-Consistent Structured Knowledge Reasoning

-We conduct module ablation studies to verify the effectiveness of logits strengthening $\mathcal{Z}_{s}$ and logits filtering $\mathcal{Z}_{f}$.
+\paragraph{Ablation Study Analysis.} We conduct module ablation studies to verify the effectiveness of logits strengthening $\mathcal{Z}_{s}$ and logits filtering $\mathcal{Z}_{f}$.
 As shown in Tab. \ref{table:abalation-module}, we test three settings: (1) w/o $\mathcal{Z}_{s}$; (2) w/o $\mathcal{Z}_{f}$; (3) w/o $\mathcal{Z}_{s}$ \& $\mathcal{Z}_{f}$.
 Results show that removing $\mathcal{Z}_{s}$ decreases performance by 1.5\% and 6.9\% on WebQSP and CWQ respectively, indicating that LLMs outputs cannot align with question logic, leading to more reasoning errors.
 Removing $\mathcal{Z}_{f}$ prevents LLMs outputs from aligning with structured KG logical distribution, causing performance drops of 9.2\% and 1.4\% on WebQSP and CWQ respectively.
 Removing both modules leads to significant performance degradation.
 This verifies that logits strengthening \& filtering help LLMs maintain logic-consistent reasoning in structured knowledge and effectively improve reasoning performance.

-We explore the impact of strength value $\omega$ in the logits strengthening module.
-Fig. \ref{fig:meraged-strength-error-analysis} \textbf{Right} shows performance changes with different strength values.
-We investigate the effects of weakening ($\omega=-1.0$) and different degrees of strengthening ($\omega=1\sim10$).
-Results show that when $\omega=-1.0$, weakening correct token logits influence causes LLMs outputs to deviate from question logic, leading to performance decline.
-When $\omega>3.0$, performance drops to varying degrees.
-We find that excessive $\omega$ values over-amplify the logits influence of answer path tokens in LLMs outputs, disrupting normal language logic and damaging the model's original capabilities, also causing LLMs outputs to deviate from question logic.
-At $\omega=2.0$, the best results are achieved across all metrics on all datasets, so we select $\omega=2.0$ as the default strength value.
+\paragraph{Impact of $\omega$.} We examine the strength value $\omega$ in the logits strengthening module.
+Fig. \ref{fig:meraged-strength-error-analysis} \textbf{Right} shows performance across different $\omega$ values.
+Weakening ($\omega=-1.0$) causes outputs to deviate from question logic, reducing performance.
+When $\omega>3.0$, performance drops as excessive amplification disrupts language logic and degrades model capabilities.
+Optimal results across all datasets and metrics are achieved at $\omega=2.0$, which we adopt as the default value.